2025 in ONE Championship: ONE Friday Fights 134

-ONE Friday Fights 134: Yodlekpet vs. Mammadov (also known as ONE Lumpinee 134) is an upcoming combat sports event produced by ONE Championship that will take place on November 21, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.
+ONE Friday Fights 134: Yodlekpet vs. Mammadov (also known as ONE Lumpinee 134) was a combat sports event produced by ONE Championship that took place on November 21, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

-A flyweight Muay Thai bout between Yodlekpet Or.Atchariya and Anar Mammadov will be headline the event.
+A flyweight Muay Thai bout between Yodlekpet Or.Atchariya and Anar Mammadov was headlined the event.

 Bonus awards

 The following fighters received $10,000 bonuses: